metabrainz/bookbrainz-site/README.md

 If you do not want to use Docker at all, you can also [install the database and search dependencies on your machine](./DEPENDENCIES_MANUAL_INSTALL.md)

-## Watch files and live reload with Webpack
+## Watch files and live reload

- Here is the link to [Watch files and live reload with Webpack](./NODEJS_SETUP.md)
+While doing changes in the codebase , you need to see the corresponding change in live the application that imply you have to rebuild after every change you make to codebase ! , and that is not at all a good developer practise .
+So here is the solution ,
+Operate the project in development mode , this will ensure that you don't have to build the project after every single  change you make in codebase , after every change when you hit the save button , project will be  automaticaly build and changes will be reflected in the live project or simply you can say "watch files and live reload" . for doing the same refer here [Watch files and live reload ](./NODEJS_SETUP.md/#Watch-files-and-live-reload-with-Webpack)

 # Testing
 The test suite is built using Mocha and Chai.
 Before running the tests, you will need to set up a `bookbrainz_test` database in postgres.
 Here are the instructions to do so: